La Brea y Pariñas: Origins

 The sites' history begins during the initial years of Peru, a time in which they changed owners several times, until in 1873 they came into the possession of Genaro Helguero, who entered into deals with English capitalists interested in oil fields in the aftermath of the War of the Pacific.
 Despite the government demanding that he pay the tax of S/.
 15 per pertenencia (even-shaped lots), he argued that the 1877 law applied to concessionaries and not to him, a fee simple owner.

 Helguero sold the terrain to Herbert W. C. Tweddle in 1888 at a cost of £18,000.
 Tweddle established the London and Pacific Petroleum Company alongside businessman William Keswick to profit from the property.
 The company, named after the city where it was founded, was established with a share capital of £250,000.
 Its shareholders were Tweddle and Keswick themselves, as well as Lionell Ward, D. Jackson and O.A.
 Mygalt.

 In 1888, the judge of Paita, by order of the then government of Andrés A. Cáceres, ordered the measurement of the pertenencias, confirming the existence of 10 of them (each equivalent to 10,000 m^{2}); and thus registering in the mine registry of Lima.
-The leagal tax for each pertenencia was changed to S/.
+The legal tax for each pertenencia was changed to S/.
 30. This measurement turned out to be wrong, as would later be discovered, since the land actually consisted of thousands more pertenencias.
 It has been argued that the error was due to the lack of skill of the measurers or lack of knowledge of the laws regarding this type of measurements.
 It also causes suspicion that the judge was an employee of Helguero.